StreakyCobra/dungeon/README.md

 dungeon run --codex
 ```

-It gets even easier when a composition of tools/configurations is desired:
+It gets even easier when you want a composition of tools/configurations:

 ```shell
 dungeon run --codex --obsidian